Blueberry Oatmeal Breakfast Bars are a bowl of oatmeal in bar form. Keep these healthy, gluten free bars on hand for easy meals and snacks.

 Blueberry Oatmeal Breakfast Bars

-Blueberry Oatmeal Breakfast Bars are a healthy bowl of oatmeal in bar form!
-Keep these refined-sugar-free and gluten-free breakfast bars on hand for a healthy, on-the-go breakfast or snack option.
+Blueberry Oatmeal Breakfast Bars are a bowl of oatmeal in bar form.
+Keep these healthy, gluten free bars on hand for easy meals and snacks.

 Ingredients